ilearnazuretoday/azure-devops/README.md

 ## Exercise

-Change something in code in the [PWA Sample App Repo](https://GRD-EMEA@dev.azure.com/GRD-EMEA/Learning%20Azure/_git/create-static-pwa) and see pipeline trigger.
+Change something in code in the [PWA Sample App Repo](https://github.com/Piotr1215/pwa-sample) and see pipeline trigger.

 - did the page got deployed to ...

 > You might need to do <kbd>Ctrl + F5</kbd> to refresh browser cache since this is PWA app

-- is there new content in $web container in **salearningazure** storage account?
+- is there new content in $web container in your storage account?

 ## Bonus Material

-This is not part of the training, but if you are interested in learning more about PWA web technology, check out ...
+This is not part of the training, but if you are interested in learning more about PWA web technology, check out [5 Options to deploy static web sites](https://itnext.io/5-static-websites-deployment-options-d0aac1570331)